cgwire/kitsu/docs/first_production/README.md

 - (6) You can add a start date for the task (with the calendar)
 - (7) Kitsu calculates the due date with the Start Date and the estimation
 - (8)(9) the Wip and Feedback dates are automatically filled
-- (10) The Last comment section help you to keep an eye on the last activity of this task type.
+- (10) The last comment section helps you keep an eye on the last activity of this task type.

 (7) to (10) is automatically filled.

-To help you to set a correct estimation, you can use the **Estimation** Tab.
+To help you set a correct estimation, you can use the **Estimation** Tab.

 ![Estimation tab](../img/getting-started/tasktype_estimation_tab.png)